adamlg/chatterbox-deploy/README.md

 #### Setting up MongoDB on Azure

-Setting up MongoDB: In order to use Mongo on Azure, you'll need to add the MongoLab add-on to your account.
+In order to use Mongo on Azure, you'll need to add the MongoLab add-on to your account.
 Follow these steps:
  1. Select your email address in the upper right corner, then choose “View my bill”
  2. Click “Add subscription”
  3. Select “Pay as you go”